 Weiss guided the 1999 Harvard squad to the final of the Ivy League tournament, where the Crimson dropped a tough five-set decision.
 That team compiled a 20-13 record, one of three times that Weiss has guided Harvard to at least 20 victories.

 She posted her best season in 1997, when she led the Crimson to a perfect 7-0 record in regular season league play and an impressive 25-9 record overall.
 The team set a school record for victories, eclipsing the 21-win mark set by Weiss' 1995 squad.

 Weiss served as Harvard's assistant coach for one year prior to her appointment as the head coach in 1993.
 In her rookie season at the helm, her squad tripled its win total from the previous year with a 9-16 mark.
 After improving to 12 wins in her second season, Weiss guided Harvard to a 21-10 mark in 1995, the program's first winning campaign since 1989.

 A 1988 graduate of Bentley College with a bachelor's degree in finance, Weiss was a four-year starter for the Lady Falcons.
 She earned Northeast-10 Conference Rookie of the Year honors and was an all-conference player all four years.
 Weiss helped her team to the Northeast-10 title in two of her four seasons and was inducted into the Bentley College Athletics Hall of Fame in 1998.

 Weiss went on to earn her Master's of education from Springfield College in 1992.
 While at Springfield, she served as a graduate assistant with the women's volleyball program.
 In addition to her duties at Harvard, Weiss has also coached the Mass Patriots club team.

-Weiss lives in Ashland with her husband, Jay, the head coach of the Harvard wrestling team, and their two sons - Colby and Keegan.
+Weiss lives in Ashland with her husband, Jay, The David G. Bunning '88 Head Coach for Harvard Wrestling, and their two sons - Colby and Keegan.